Birthday cake: Israeli

 In Israel, individuals celebrate their birthdays with candles on their birthday cakes that align with the number of years the birthday individual was born.
 As well an additional candle is added to the birthday cake to represent a candle for the following year.

 American

-In the United States, lighting a birthday candle in correlation to the age of the birthday recipient is mirrored off of German customs.
-As well, singing happy birthday songs has become engraved in American birthday culture while the candles on the birthday are lit.
-In the 20th century a birthday trend became evident in American culture where a birthday want or desire would only be achieved if the birthday recipient blew the candle in one exhale.
+In the United States, cakes carry a candle for each full year the birthday recipient has lived, mirroring German customs.
+As well, singing happy birthday songs is customary while the candles on the cake are lit.
+In the 20th century, American culture adopted a customary belief that a birthday want or desire would only be granted if the birthday recipient blew out the candles in one exhale.
+Birthday cakes are often a kind of white cake or confetti cake in American culture.